svgdotjs/svg.topath.js/README.md

 The newly created path will **replace** the original shape by default.
 If you don't want your shape to be replaced, use `toPath(false)`.

-The new path is given back and can be added to the document later:
+The new path is returned and can be added to the document later:

 ```javascript
 rect = rect.toPath(false).insertAfter(rect)